After much fear and trembling, he made the leap:

 "Sorry!
 My 'exposition,' as you call it, wasn't for you, but for the others.** Now settle down and listen.
 But first, get off your Fanny -- you'll ruin the book by sitting on it, even with your lithe frame and doe-like features.

-"I walk into a comfy and appropriately dimly lit suburban home with Beethoven's 'Moonlight Sonata' playing softly from an invisible source.
+"I walked into a comfy and appropriately dimly lit suburban home with Beethoven's 'Moonlight Sonata' playing softly from an invisible source.
 I can't be sure, but I think it was in C-sharp minor.

 "It's all coming back to me now, like some flashback in a bad movie, so I'm switching to present tense for immediacy.

-"'Let's get to our agenda,' someone finally says, and this one guy starts being Mr. Noitall, and gives background on the author's childhood, the socio-economic conditions of the era, and why no one during that time would have been caught dead driving a Packard.
+"'Let's get to our agenda,' someone finally says, and some guy starts being Mr. Noitall, and gives background on the author's childhood, the socio-economic conditions of the era, and why no one during that time would have been caught dead driving a Packard.

 "Luckily, Virgil Marcel's massive friend Rufus sat next to me or I would have blurted out, 'Hey, Dr. Jackass!
 This is a club meeting, not a lecture hall.
 Sit your ass down so we can talk about this book!'"

 (Tally was almost certainly being sarcastic.
-Howard had spent a few days in the Big House due to his proclivity for abducting.)
+Howard had spent more than a few days in the Big House due to his proclivity for abducting, so book-club crimes and punishments were small potatoes.)

 "Anyway, when Harold Bloom-head finishes his commentary, 'sharing' starts to happen, a form of discourse that within seconds has me longing for Dr. Noitall Jackass's lecture.
 The sharing evolves into a self-help session, where people begin most of their sentences with 'I really connected with' and end with ' . . . really resonated with me.'"